pedro-m-nunes/PMath/README.md

 # PMath

+Math library made by me, not totally from scratch but mostly close to it.

-Biblioteca de matemática feita por mim, não "do zero" mas algumas coisas próximas disso.
+PT-BR: Biblioteca de matemática feita por mim, não totalmente do zero mas próximo a isso.